 Whether or not a person achieves their aims in life is mostly related to luck.

 To what extent do you agree or disagree?

-Many people claim that those who become successful had a few unfair advantages in life.
-They credited individual’s good fortune purely to luck instead of great merit.
-I completely disagree with this view, as I believe that success is directly correlated with talent, hard work and perseverance.
+Numerous people claiming that those who become successful had a few unfair advantages in life.
+They even insisted that individual’s good fortune is purely correlated to luck instead of great merit.
+I completely disagree with this opinion, as I believe that success is the result of individual’s hard work, talent and determination.

-To have been born wealthy and privilege is an enormous stroke of luck, but to sustain that level of success requires great talent and hard work.
-Some successful people believe that in order to achieve someone’s desires, a person should poses a brilliant intelligence and extraordinary ability above others.
-For example, intelligent people are more likely achieved higher education, less unemployment, and received higher income.
-They become successful because most of them focuses on growing their core strengths rather than depend to any significant extent of luck to strike them.
+To have been born in a rich parents is an enormous stroke of luck, but to sustain and maintain that level of success requires enormous amount of talent and hard work.
+Some accomplished individuals believe that in order to achieve someone’s desires, a person should poses a brilliant intelligence and extraordinary ability above others.
+For example, intelligent people are more likely achieved higher education, employed in a multi-national companies, and received higher pay checks.
+They prospered because most of them focuses on growing their core strengths and take up demanding jobs rather than rely on any significant extent of luck to strike them.

 In conclusion, good fortune probably will take part in someone’s success in life but great talent, hard work normally the key factors in success.
 Therefore, I disagree that a persons’ achievement is merely due to luck, luck may place us in an advantageous position yet we still need skills and effort to think critically and stretch our ingenuity.

 When it comes to IELTS Test, vocabulary is one of the most important skills a test-taker must have.
 In writing section, having a good grasp of English vocabulary will help you frame and convey your ideas in words using an effective and varied vocabulary.

 Read speaking sample questions with answers